gmpravin/Beautiful-go/README.md

 # Beautiful-go

-## Simple project deveolped while learning of golang
+## Simple project developed while learning of golang

 This project that is a example of